samuelsimoes/chrome-extension-webpack-boilerplate/README.md

 8. Have fun.

 ##Structure
 All your extension's development code must be placed in `src` folder, including the extension manifest.
-When you run `npm run build` or `npm run start` the `dist` folder will be automatically created cloning the `src` folder and compiling the assets.

 The boilerplate is already prepared to have a popup, a options page and a background page.
 You can easily customize this.